norraVarg/ubiquiti/README.md

 ### Requirements
-- Implement UI/UX according to Figma design.
+- Implement UI/UX according to the Figma file.
-- Handle unexpected interface/contract from backend gracefully.
+- Handle unexpected interface/contract changes from the backend gracefully.
 - Implement features/functions such as:
   - Search devices
   - Filter devices